Get started by searching below:

 A nursing home ombudsman plays a key role in preventing elder abuse and helping to stop it if it is already occurring.

-An ombudsman for nursing homes prevents residents from suffering by improving the care that facilities provide.
 They can also listen to complaints of possible abuse or neglect and address them before the problem worsens.

 When were nursing home ombudsman programs created?